Great news for the FG ROI clan this week… my brother and his wife had their first baby! Big ups to the proud new parents!! 😉

 On the whole, the downside risks of pretirement basically amount to a smaller margin of error for retirement planning.

-What I like about the idea:
+What I Like About the Idea

 Ever heard the phrase, “it’s a marathon, not a sprint”?
 It’s a little like that.
 Or it’s a little like “everything in moderation.”

-Additionally, there is the chance that maybe you will find more success and/or a clearer purpose in your pretirement working career.
+Additionally, there is a chance that maybe you will find more success and/or a clearer purpose in your pretirement working career.
 I’m thinking of people who use pretirement as an excuse to start their own business and end up making much more than they did in the past.
 This scenario actually seems pretty likely given the reduced stress, increased health, just generally improved well-being that comes from working less.
 There is evidence that disposition drives success more than the other way around, so it isn’t crazy to think pretirement would earn you more money and fulfillment, especially on a per hour basis.

-Another thing, working 40+ hours a week can really wreck your body, even if you’re an avid exerciser during off hours.
+Another thing, working 40+ hours a week can really wreck your body, even if you’re an avid exerciser during off-hours.
 More balance and moderation seems like a good thing in both the desk jockey and manual laborer world.
 Take care of that body.
 And also save money on some transportation expenses with extra time for cheaper modes and fewer office commutes.

 And finally, depending on how you time it, you might not need to do any fancy tricks with your tax-advantaged retirement accounts to get the money out early.
 Just wait till normal age like most folks and don’t worry about blowing up your tax brackets either.